-Greg Watson enters his first year as the throws coach of the Kansas State coaching staff after spending the past two seasons in the same capacity for the Texas State Bobcats.
+Greg Watson enters his second year as the throws coach of the Kansas State coaching staff.

-During his two seasons at Texas State, Watson coached the Bobcats to multiple conference championships in two different conferences.
-This past season saw Watson's throwers claim two indoor conference titles and three outdoor titles at the Western Athletic Conference Championships.
+Prior to joining K-State, Watson spent two years at Texas State in the same capacity.
+He coached the Bobcats to multiple conference championships in two different conferences.
+His final season saw Bobcat throwers claim two indoor conference titles and three outdoor titles at the Western Athletic Conference Championships.
 He also helped the Bobcats to sweeps in both the men's and women's outdoor team titles.
-Two of his athletes were honored by the WAC as Kelsey Titzman was the Indoor and Outdoor WAC Field Performer of the Year and Darian Brown earned WAC Outdoor Field Performer of the Year honors.
+Two of his athletes were honored by the WAC, as Kelsey Titzman was the Indoor and Outdoor WAC Field Performer of the Year and Darian Brown earned WAC Outdoor Field Performer of the Year honors.
 Watson's throwers won one Southland Conference title while finishing runner-up in three events.

 Watson's first year at Texas State included multiple athletes of his claim ranks in the top-10 in Texas State history during the outdoor season.
 Both Jalisa Hall and Titzman moved into the top-three in women's hammer throw.
 Titzman was the 2012 Southland Conference Indoor shot put champion and finished as the runner-up in the outdoor season.

 In all, Watson's time at Texas State included three conference championships, eight individual conference champions, three school records, three junior national qualifiers and one second-team All-American.